miarecki/peko/README.md

 ## Overview

 PEKO is a password-protected encrypted note-taking application built in Python using (mostly) customtkinter.
 It provides a secure environment for storing and managing text, images, and sound notes.
-The application utilizes PostgreSQL for efficient data storage. (to add later: incorporates for enhanced security.)
+The application utilizes PostgreSQL for efficient data storage. (to add later: incorporates cryptography for enhanced security.)

 ## Features